FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 There may be situations where you have dedicated web servers or services that handle incoming HTTP traffic.
 That service will verify that the requested action is allowed and then delegate work to one or more internal services.

 That is called an API gateway.
 For large solutions, often a dedicated API gateway service from Amazon, Azure, etc. might be used.
-You can think of it as a lightweight "bouncer" that makes sure incoming HTTP requests are allowed in and can perform authorization checks once.
+You can think of it as a lightweight "bouncer" that makes sure incoming HTTP requests are allowed in.
+It can perform authorization checks once.

 If all your internal distributed services are behind a protected network, then they can trust that the API gateway has already vetted the client.
 This removes the need for a service to communicate with the auth system to ensure the client is authorized, leading to less work for the authentication system and for the service.